Mentally preparing yourself for university...

 How will I cope without my friends/family?

-Chances are that you will feel homesick once you're at uni because independence can be quite daunting for young adults and that’s nothing to be embarrassed about.
+Chances are that you will feel homesick from time to time at uni because independence can be quite daunting for young adults and that’s nothing to be embarrassed about.
 Most students, especially during Welcome Week, will be missing home just as much as you are.
 It'll be hard but try not to go home straight away; you need to get used to coping without your parents/guardians.
 Talk to other students about how you're feeling and try to spend time with them because then you can be there for one another and it'll keep you both distracted.

 If you feel like you can’t talk to other students about how you are feeling, talk to your tutors and Student Support.
 They will be able to reassure and guide you more professionally about how to cope.